-The capital of America is awash in inexpensive things to do.
-The Washington Monument, the U.S. Capitol, the White House, and the Lincoln Memorial anchor the National Mall.
+The National Mall bases itself by the Washington Monument, the U.S. capitol.
 At the same time, the Tidal Basin has three memorials honoring historical people.
 Numerous tour companies provide historical excursions that emphasize the city’s past via the perspectives of everyone, from particular presidents to significant ladies.
 Additionally, you won’t have to pay a dollar to visit the Smithsonian museums, which are brimming with historical art and science.

 In America, Boston has seen many firsts.
 Boston is home to the nation’s first public school, public park, public library, and subway system.
 You may wonder about these cobblestone lanes in the same way as Puritans and revolutionaries did.
 The Freedom Trail is a walking route through 16 of the most significant historical monuments in the city.
 Boston is one of the great historical places in the USA to start your city tour.
 Among the must-see historical sites are the Old North Church (1723), the Faneuil Hall Marketplace (1742), the Paul Revere House (1680), and the baseball stadium Fenway Park (opened in 1912).

 Gettysburg Battlefield, the 6,000-acre Civil War military park, saw the epic conflict between Union and Confederate soldiers in 1863.
-Gettysburg is the focus of every visit to this Pennsylvania town.
+This place is the focus of every visit to this Pennsylvania town.
 You may learn more about Gettysburg’s involvement in the Cold War at the Eisenhower National Historic Site; Gettysburg is located just adjacent to the well-known battleground.
-Speak with the expert curators and browse the 4,000+ historical objects on exhibit at the Gettysburg Museum of History to learn more about the town’s part in these momentous events.
+So, speak with the expert curators and browse the 4,000+ historical objects on exhibit at the Gettysburg Museum of History to learn more about the town’s part in these momentous events.

 The first capital of the United States has Benjamin Franklin’s name and marks his influence everywhere.
-Visit Independence Hall, the site of the signing of the Declaration of Independence by Ben and co.
+Visit Independence Hall, the site of the signing of the Declaration of Independence by Ben and Co.
 Then, honor the Liberty Bell, which was infamously broken.
-Visit the Philadelphia Museum of Art to take a photo of the renowned “Rocky Steps” for a taste of movie history.
+Visit the Philadelphia Museum of Art, renowned “Rocky Steps” for a taste of movie history.
 To taste everything from ice cream and pastries to cheesesteaks and barbeque when you are hungry.
 Philadelphia is one of the biggest and oldest public marketplaces in America.

-Williamsburg, Virginia, is a living history museum in the truest sense of the word, with its entire Colonial sites and costumed interpreters.
+Williamsburg, Virginia, is a living history museum in the truest sense, with its entire Colonial sites and costumed interpreters.
 Colonial Williamsburg is where you should start since you’ll be welcomed by the “citizens” who once called this revolutionary townhome.
-There is no shortage of educational options for visitors: Williamsburg provides more than 20 daily guided and self-guided excursions.
+There is plenty of educational options for visitors: Williamsburg provides more than 20 daily guided and self-guided excursions.
 You range from garden tours to ghost tours, which are included in the entry price.
 Stop at the Yorktown Battlefield, the scene of the last significant Revolutionary War combat, to round off your trip to Williamsburg.

 If you’re in Williamsburg, you’ll also go to Jamestown, the site of the first American colony founded in 1607 by English immigrants.
 The Jamestown Settlement functions as a living history museum, much like Colonial Williamsburg, with costumed interpreters narrating tales of life in 17th-century Virginia.
 You can even board the three model ships that delivered the first colonists to Virginia.
 Visit Paspahegh Town to learn more about the Powhatan tribe closest to Jamestown, the Paspahegh Indian Tribe.

-You can experience a time warp as you stroll around Citadel with Fort Sumter in the background.
+You can experience a time warp while strolling around Citadel with Fort Sumter in the background.
 Visit Middleton Place, the Aiken-Rhett House Museum, or the Nathaniel Russell House Museum to taste previous 19th-century Southern high society.
 A historical walking tour is a fantastic opportunity to learn more about this South Carolina city.
-Alternatively, unwind on your historic bed & breakfast’s wraparound veranda.
+Lastly, unwind on your historic bed & breakfast’s wraparound veranda.

 The Wampanoag Indian Tribe and the men and women who created the first New England Colony are honored in several historic mansions, museums, and monuments in this seaside city southeast of Boston.
 But Plymouth, Massachusetts, is also home to a little piece of 20th-century history: just north of Plymouth Rock, visitors may see the city’s 9/11 Memorial.
 Additionally, there are many different accommodation alternatives, from charming bed and breakfasts to elegant historic hotels.

 Bourbon Street is where many people party hard, but history buffs will also enjoy visiting places like the French Quarter, the Cabildo, and St. Louis Cathedral.
-Visit the Garden District or Chalmette Battlefield to avoid the throng, or cool down in the well-liked National WWII Museum.
+Visit the Garden District or Chalmette Battlefield to avoid the mob, or cool down in the well-liked National WWII Museum.
 All these places are one of the best historical places in the USA.
-You should also sign up for one of the city’s cemetery excursions if you are okay with learning about ghost stories and your history lesson then this place is for you.
+You should also sign up for one of the city’s cemetery excursions.
+If you are okay with learning about ghost stories and your history lesson then this place is for you.